 Both involuted and ingrowing nails can be dealt with by your podiatrist.
 Conservative management is often sufficient.
 Some nails benefit from toenail surgery performed by a podiatrist under local anaesthesia, whereby a more long term solution can be offered.

 If pain is severe or the toe is beginning to look infected (alongside the patient having a high temperature), seeing a doctor before the podiatrist is generally recommended, as they can prescribe medicine or apply an antibiotic cream.
-If further ingrown toenail treatment is required please don't hesitate to get in touch.
+If further ingrown toenail treatment is required please don't hesitate to get in touch or book an appointment.

 At City Foot Health our podiatrist is trained to administer local anaesthesia and perform Nail Surgery.